montymxb/latria/README.md

 ## Contributing

-Latria is written in ANSI C, and is licensed under the MIT open source license.
-Feel free to part it out, improve on it, or implement it in your systems.
+If you plan to contribute please read [Contributing](CONTRIBUTING.md) first.

 If you have suggestions or improvements you may submit a pull request to have a feature or bug fix integrated into the language.

-If you plan to contribute please read [Contributing](CONTRIBUTING.md) first.